animatedmax/spring-data-geode/src/main/markdown/index.md

 Expression
 Language](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#expressions)),
 and environment profiles.
-Behind the XML namespace, Spring Data for Apache Geode makes extensive use of Spring’s `FactoryBean` pattern to simplify the creation, configuration, and initialization of Apache Geode components.
+Behind the XML namespace, Spring Data for Apache Geode makes extensive use of Spring's `FactoryBean` pattern to simplify the creation, configuration, and initialization of Apache Geode components.